Are you new to reptile keeping and looking for help choosing your first pet lizard?

 There are several species of water dragons; the most common for beginners are the Chinese and Australian water dragons.
 Chinese Water Dragons are typically more popular than Australians.

-Water Dragons require large enclosures, closely regulated temperatures and a mostly insectivore diet, with some leafy vegetables.
-One thing that is more difficult about caring for a water dragon is that they require very high humidity.
+Water Dragons require large enclosures, closely regulated temperatures, and a mostly insectivore diet, with some leafy vegetables.
+One thing that is more difficult about caring for water dragons is that they require very high humidity.